bigskysoftware/hypermedia-systems-book/ch01-hypermedia-a-reintroduction.typ

-Anchors provide the main mechanism we use to navigate around the web today, by selecting links to navigate from document to document, or from resource to resource.

-Here is what a user interaction with an anchor tag/hyperlink looks like in visual form:
+Anchors provide the main mechanism we use to navigate around the web today, by selecting links to navigate from document to document, or from resource to resource. @fig:get-in-action Here is what a user interaction with an anchor tag/hyperlink looks like in visual form.

 #asciiart(
-  read("images/diagram/http-get-in-action.txt"), caption: [An HTTP GET In Action], )
+  read("images/diagram/http-get-in-action.txt"), caption: [An HTTP GET In Action], )<fig:get-in-action>

 #index[GET request]
 When the link is clicked the browser (or, as we sometimes refer to it, the _hypermedia client_)